Here we are again.

 When we were a bit older, we boys on the block had guns wars in the nearby woods.
 We’d set a few logical rules — like no shooting at the head —and if you got hit, you were out.
 By then we’d progressed from BB’s to pellet guns, more powerful and precise.
 It was only when the kid across the street wound up with a bullet lodged in his shin that we decided to call a truce.

 The year I was fifteen, I went hunting for the first time with my dad.
 That’s how the boys I knew spent weekends during the Fall hunting season.
 I was at what was called “the camp” somewhere in West Texas, and I killed a deer on the first day there.
 It was exhilarating.

 It wasn’t until several years after I stopped hunting that I first thought seriously about guns.
 In my early twenties, I went with my dad to a gun range for the first time.
-It was Texas in the late 90s.
-I had tagged along one Sunday out of equal amounts curiosity and boredom.
+It was the late 90s, where he still lived in Texas.
+I’d tagged along one Sunday out of equal amounts curiosity and boredom.

 The gun range that afternoon was crowded with men when we arrived.
 Some had children with them, all of them boys.
 They shot rifles at bulls-eye targets tacked to bales of hay in the distance.
 Some of the shooters sat, balanced against a wooden backdrop, and some looked through binoculars between shots to judge aim.

 Gunfire was continuous and seemed to come from every direction.
 Even with ear protection on—which looked like oversized headphones, in camouflage green—the noise was intense.